-The Seracult test is a rapid and aesthetically acceptable method of detecting fecal occult blood.
-It is used as a qualitative aid in the diagnosis of various gastrointestinal conditions which manifest themselves by the presence of fecal occult blood.
-Because of its design and ease of handling, this test lends itself to ready use in: routine physical examinations, routine hospital testing and mass screening programs for colorectal cancer.
+The Seracult Plus test is a rapid and aesthetically acceptable method of detecting fecal occult blood.
+It is used as a qualitative aid to the diagnosis of various gastrointestinal conditions, which manifest themselves by the presence of fecal occult blood.
+Due to its design and ease of handling this test lends itself to ready use in routine physical examinations and routine hospital testing.
+It is suitable for the monitoring of post-surgical bleeding or patients with ulcerative colitis, peptic ulcers or iron deficiency anemia and other conditions resulting in increased presence of fecal occult blood.
+Seracult Plus may be used in screening programs for colorectal cancer if the Special Diet recommendations are followed.
+The greater sensitivity of Seracult Plus renders it especially useful for monitoring patients at high risk for colorectal diseases.